Office: | Member of the National Assembly of Namibia |

 Termstart3: | July 2014 |

-Mudge, a White Namibian, was born in Otjiwarongo, Otjozondjupa;[1] he is the son of Republican Party founder Dirk Mudge.[2]
+Mudge, a White Namibian, was born in Otjiwarongo, Otjozondjupa South West Africa (now Namibia);[1] he was the son of Republican Party founder the late Dirk Mudge.[2]
 The younger Mudge was a founding member of the Republican Party in 1977;[1] the party joined the Democratic Turnhalle Alliance (DTA) in the same year,[3] and Mudge held a seat on the Khomas Regional Council from 1992 to 2003[1] as a member of the DTA, representing Windhoek West Constituency.
-In mid-2003 Mudge launched an effort to revive the Republican Party as an independent organization, and he resigned from the Regional Council on June 30, 2003.
+Mid of 2003 Mudge launched an effort to revive the Republican Party as an independent organization, and he resigned from the Regional Council on June 30, 2003.
 DTA President Katuutire Kaura denounced Mudge's move to separate the Republican Party from the DTA, saying that Mudge acted unilaterally and illegally, and he said that Mudge had "expelled himself" from the DTA through his actions.
 Kaura claimed that Mudge wanted to create a party solely for "previously advantaged" minority Namibians.[3]
 Mudge became the President of the Republican Party, as well as a member of its National Executive Committee, in 2003.[1]

-In the November 2004 parliamentary election, he was elected to the National Assembly;[1] he also stood as the Republican Party's candidate in the presidential election, receiving 1.95% of the vote.[4]
+In the November 2004 parliamentary election, he was elected to the National Assembly of Namibia;[1] he also stood as the Republican Party's candidate in the presidential election, receiving 1.95% of the vote.[4]

 In the November 2009 parliamentary election, Mudge was re-elected to the National Assembly as the party's only representative.
 In the concurrent presidential election, Mudge received 1.16% of the vote, placing seventh out of 12 candidates.
 In September 2010, Mudge and eight other opposition politicians were sworn-in as members of the National Assembly following a six-month boycott due to electoral irregularities in the 2009 election.[6]